skoona/skn_utils/README.md

 # SknUtils
+##Rails Gem containing a Ruby POJO that can be instantiated at runtime with an input hash.
+This library

-## Creates an Object with instance variables and associated getters and setters for hash each input key.
+creates an Object with instance variables and associated getters and setters for hash each input key.

 * If the key's value is also a hash itself, it too will become an Object.
 * if the key's value is a Array of Hashes, each element of the Array will become an Object.